I ran out of fucks recently and while at first I thought it would be temporary, I quite like living without them.

 Perhaps you even hired someone to do work for you.
 An exchange of money is both business and relationship, so give no fucks about staying quiet (unless it’s something you’re totally ok with).
 Simply state your displeasure/disappointment/dissatisfaction and ask for what you want (that part is key, don’t leave it in their hands).

-Yes, you passed up an opportunity because of fear.
+Yes, you passed up an opportunity.

-Don’t give a fuck if you don’t have every iota of qualifications an opportunity job calls for.
+Don’t give a fuck if you don’t have every iota of qualifications an opportunity calls for.
 That’s why it’s called an opportunity.

 Go for it; try.
-The only way to ensure failure is not to try.
+The only way to ensure failure is to not try.
 Reframe your thinking and punch fear in the face.
 Even if the answer is no, the second no will be easier than the first, the third easier than the second, and so on.

 Do you see where I’m going with all of this?
 Running out of fucks can be equated to growing a pair of balls (proverbial balls, but balls nonetheless).

-Have the balls to go after what you want.
+- to go after what you want.

-Have balls to stand up for what you believe.
+- to stand up for what you believe.

-Have the balls to enforce your boundaries.
+- to enforce your boundaries.

 And most of all, have the balls to feel good about doing it.